Updated: Nov 1

-Looking down to appear non-threatening as they edged closer and closer
+Looking down to appear non threatening as they inched closer...

 I got closer and closer until I was just a few feet away from the herd, and after a few moments they seemed comfortable with my being that close.
 And just like that, the guard horses and a light gray mare took a few tentative steps towards me, their curiosity getting the best of them I suppose!
 They were probably amused and somewhat befuddled by this strange human that nickered at them!

 Bridging the gap to become friends.